status-im/write.status.im/docs/structuring-the-content.md

     | **Correct** | To remove the user from your contact list, tap Block user.                        |
     | Incorrect   | Tap Block user to remove the user from your contact list.                         |

-- Don't use links in procedural stpes, except when you need to reference a related subtask in the same article.
+- Don't use links in procedural steps, except when you need to reference a related subtask in the same article.
 You can use links in the optional paragraph before the steps.
+- To describe menus or buttons in a particular user interface area, follow the order of the interface itself, going from left to right and from top to bottom.
+This means that if the user has the option to choose between *save* and *cancel* buttons, and the *save* button appears first, you should describe them in that order.

 ## Reference: help me to remember